 The PMC-Serial is a part of the PMC family of modular I/O products, which meet the PMC and CMC draft Standards.
-Contact Dynamic Engineering for a copy of this specification.
-It is assumed that the reader is at least casually familiar with this document and basic logic design.
-In standard configuration, the PMC-Serial is a Type 1 mechanical with no components on the back of the board and one slot wide, with 10 mm inter-board height.
+In standard configuration, the PMC-Serial is a Type 2 mechanical with only passive low profile components on the back of the board and one slot wide, with 10 mm inter-board height.

 A logic block within the Xilinx implements the PCI interface to the host CPU.
 The PMC-Serial design requires one wait state for read or write cycles to addresses other than the SCC or UART which require from three for a simple write operation to nine for the SCC interrupt acknowledge/vector read cycle.
 The wait states refer to the number of clocks after the PCI core decode before the "terminate with data" state is reached.
-Two additional clock periods account for the 1 clock delay to decode the signals from the PCI bus and to convert the terminate with data state into the TRDY signal.
+Two additional clock periods account for the 1 clock delay to decode the signals from the PCI bus, and to convert the "terminate with data" state into the TRDY signal.